nextreports/nextcharts/README.md

 NextCharts is an open source HTML5 charts library which uses the canvas tag for drawing.
 This library is used by [NextReports](https://github.com/nextreports/nextreports) from version 7.

-Following types of charts & styles can be defined (where h stands for horizontal):
+Following types of charts & styles can be defined (where h stands for horizontal and n for negative):

 * __bar__ : normal, glass, dome, cylinder, parallelepiped, combo with lines
+* __nbar__ : normal, glass
 * __stackedbar__ : normal, glass, dome, cylinder, parallelepiped
 * __hbar__ : normal, glass, dome, cylinder, parallelepiped
 * __hstackedbar__ : normal, glass, dome, cylinder, parallelepiped